xeniatay/wkrpt400-wanderable-documentation/README.md

 The process of concatenation and minification is called asset precompilation.
 This is done through Heroku when we deploy a new version of our app.

 > The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages and pre-processors such as CoffeeScript, Sass and ERB.

 > The first feature of the pipeline is to concatenate assets, which can reduce the number of requests that a browser makes to render a web page.
 Web browsers are limited in the number of requests that they can make in parallel, so fewer requests can mean faster loading for your application.

 > Sprockets concatenates all JavaScript files into one master .js file and all CSS files into one master .css file. [...]

 > The second feature of the asset pipeline is asset minification or compression.
 For CSS files, this is done by removing whitespace and comments.
 For JavaScript, more complex processes can be applied.
 You can choose from a set of built in options or specify your own.

 > The third feature of the asset pipeline is it allows coding assets via a higher-level language, with precompilation down to the actual assets.
 Supported languages include Sass for CSS, CoffeeScript for JavaScript, and ERB for both by default.

 Here is an example using the Networks tab in the [Chrome Developer Tools](https://developers.google.com/chrome-developer-tools/docs/network)

-    E.g. Take a look at the networks panel in the Chrome Devtools on initial load
+> E.g. Take a look at the networks panel in the Chrome Devtools on initial load

-    Now take a look at it on page reload
+> Now take a look at it on page reload
 (explain this)

-#### How we use the Asset Pipeline
+#### Using the Asset Pipeline with Wanderable Site Components

 Wanderable uses a customized strategy for asset precompilation, targeted towards the separate componenents of our site.
 Each of these components are targeted towards a different audience: